Press Room : Fact Sheet

 E. & J. Gallo Winery is the largest winery in the world today.
-Family-owned, with fourteen family members, spanning three generations of the Gallo family, actively working in the business.
+Family-owned, with fourteen family members, spanning four generations of the Gallo family, actively working in the business.

 With products available in more than 90 countries, E. & J. Gallo Winery is the largest exporter of California wine, and imports wines from Argentina, Italy, New Zealand and Spain.

 E. & J. Gallo Winery is one of the most highly acclaimed wine companies in the world having earned major awards from prestigious wine competitions in the U.S. and internationally.

-E. & J. Gallo owns fifteen wineries strategically located in wine regions throughout California and Washington and over 16,000 acres of vineyards across the state of California.
+E. & J. Gallo owns fifteen wineries strategically located in wine regions throughout California and Washington and over 20,000 acres of vineyards across the state of California.
 In addition, the company maintains contracts with growers around the state that assist with yearly supply.

-E. & J. Gallo Winery’s commitment to the protecting the land and enhancing wildlife habitat through sustainable agricultural practices originated with the Winery’s co-founders, Ernest and Julio, in the late 1930s.
-All of the Winery’s coastal vineyards participate in unique land management plan started by the co-founders where for every acre of land planted in vineyard, one acre of property is set aside to help protect and enhance wildlife habitat.
+E. & J. Gallo Winery's commitment to protecting the land and enhancing wildlife habitat through sustainable agricultural practices originated with the Winery's co-founders, Ernest and Julio, in the late 1930s.
+All of the Winery's coastal vineyards participate in a unique land management plan started by the co-founders where for every acre of land planted in vineyard, one acre of property is set aside to help protect and enhance wildlife habitat.

 E. & J. Gallo Winery was recognized as the first winery in the U.S. to receive the International Standards Organization’s ISO 14001 certification, created to assist companies with reducing impacts on the environment.